-Details of our school’s pupil premium allocation and plans to spend it in the current year can be downloaded here.
+Details of our school’s pupil premium and recovery premium allocation and plans to spend it in the current year can be downloaded here.
 Reports on how the money was spent in the previous year can also be downloaded below.

 What is Pupil Premium?